 The ones I have come across thus far include:

 Flow circling – circling with any number of people with one or more designated facilitators

 Purpose circling – circling with specific intention such as processing emotions or resolving an underlying issue

 Dyads – two people circling with each other

-Birthday Circling – two or more people circling another person and trying to understand what it is like to be in their experience
+Birthday Circling – a circle where attention is placed on a particular person in order to understand what it is like to be in their world

 Concentric Circling – An inner circle getting circled by an outer circle